wighawag/stratagems/docs/contracts/Stratagems.md

 ### **InCommitmentPhase**

-When in Commit phase, player can make new commitment but they cannot resolve their move yet.
+When in Commit phase, player can make new commitment but they cannot reveal their move yet.

 error InCommitmentPhase()

-### **InResolutionPhase**
+### **InRevealPhase**

-When in Resolution phase, it is not possible to commit new moves or cancel previous commitment  During Resolution phase, players have to reveal their commitment, if not already done.
+When in Reveal phase, it is not possible to commit new moves or cancel previous commitment  During Reveal phase, players have to reveal their commitment, if not already done.

-error InResolutionPhase()
+error InRevealPhase()

 ### **InvalidEpoch**

-Player can only resolve their move in the same epoch they commited.abi  If a player resolve later it can only do to minimize the reserve burn cost by calling : `acknowledgeMissedResolution`
+Player can only reveal their move in the same epoch they commited.abi  If a player reveal later it can only do to minimize the reserve burn cost by calling : `acknowledgeMissedReveal`

 error InvalidEpoch()

 ### **InvalidFurtherMoves**

 Player can make arbitrary number of moves per epoch.
-To do so they group moves into (MAX_NUM_MOVES_PER_HASH = 32) moves  This result in a recursive series of hash that they can then submit in turn while resolving.
-The limit  (MAX_NUM_MOVES_PER_HASH = 32) ensure a resolution batch fits in a block.
+To do so they group moves into (MAX_NUM_MOVES_PER_HASH = 32) moves  This result in a recursive series of hash that they can then submit in turn while revealing.
+The limit  (MAX_NUM_MOVES_PER_HASH = 32) ensure a reveal batch fits in a block.

 error InvalidFurtherMoves()

-### **NothingToResolve**
+### **NothingToReveal**

-Player can only resolve moves they commited.
+Player can only reveal moves they commited.

-error NothingToResolve()
+error NothingToReveal()

-### **PreviousCommitmentNotResolved**
+### **PreviousCommitmentNotRevealed**

-Previous commitment need to be resolved before making a new one.
+Previous commitment need to be revealed before making a new one.
 Even if the corresponding reveal phase has passed.

   It is also not possible to withdraw any amount from reserve until the commitment is revealed.

 If player lost the information to reveal, it can acknowledge failure which will burn all its reserve.

-error PreviousCommitmentNotResolved()
+error PreviousCommitmentNotRevealed()

 ### **ReserveTooLow**

-to make a commitment you always need at least one `config.numTokensPerGems` amount in reserve  Player also need one `config.numTokensPerGems`  per moves during the resolution phase.
+to make a commitment you always need at least one `config.numTokensPerGems` amount in reserve  Player also need one `config.numTokensPerGems`  per moves during the Reveal phase.

 error ReserveTooLow(uint256 inReserve, uint256 expected)